mikebarile/Primes/README.md

 # Primes

 Primes is a ruby script that outputs a multiplication table of prime numbers of a user-defined width and height.
-The script operates with n^2 time complexity where n is the user defined width / height.
+The script operates in O(n^2) time complexity where n is the user-defined table width.

 ## Instructions

-Follow the following steps to run Primes:
+Follow these steps to run Primes locally:
 1. Clone this repo locally
 2. Ensure that you have ruby installed
 3. Navigate into the directory via terminal